kylian-2612/SceneShiftAR/README.md

 ### Open the Project in Unity:

-Launch Unity Hub, and open the AssetPlacementTool project.
+Launch Unity Hub, and open the SceneShiftAR project.

 ### Install Dependencies: